“If slaughterhouses had glass walls, we’d all be vegetarians.”

 This sentence is being written on January 19, 2019.
 In the United States, less than three weeks into the new year, over 400 million land animals have been killed in slaughterhouses.
 By the end of the year, that number will be over eight billion land animals, just in the United States, rising to over 55 billion when you include sea animals.

 That is the number of all sentient beings that have been killed in the first 19 days of 2019.

 Which State Kills the Most Animals for Meat?

-Nebraska kills more animals than any other state in the US.
-Approximately 11.5 billion pounds (5.2 billion kilos) of murdered animals come out of Nebraska each year.
-That is about 8.7% of the US supply of slaughtered meat.
+Nebraska kills more animals than any other state in the U.S. Approximately 11.5 billion pounds (5.2 billion kilos) of murdered animals come out of Nebraska each year.
+That is about 8.7% of the U.S. supply of slaughtered meat.

-But no state is free of guilt.
-There are slaughterhouses dotting the US map and across countries worldwide.
+Close behind Nebraska are Texas and North Carolina, but no state is free of guilt.
+There are slaughterhouses dotted across the U.S. and countries worldwide.

 What is a Slaughterhouse?

 A slaughterhouse is a highly efficient facility where animals are slaughtered to harvest their meat for human consumption.

 Slaughterhouses used to be much smaller, less efficient, and less regulated.
 Before the Industrial Revolution started emptying rural areas in favor of highly populated cities, many small farms slaughtered their own animals.
 They then sold their meat to people they knew in their communities.